EnigmaSoft Threat Scorecard

 Is Your Computer System in Danger from Trojan.Zbot?

 While malware associated with Trojan.Zbot is not confined to a single area, the five countries with the highest incidence of infection are Mexico, Egypt, Saudi Arabia, the United States and Turkey.
 As of today, this malware infection is linked to the largest botnets known to PC security researchers.
 If your operating system is not Windows, then you are safe from Trojan.Zbot.
 This malware infection can only attack computer system with the Windows Operating system.
 Users of Windows Vista and Windows Vista SP1 operating systems are particularly vulnerable and form the majority of computer systems integrating this network of infected computers.
 Each criminal can fine tune their infection in order to steal different data, although Trojan.Zbot is mostly linked to credit card and online banking account information theft.
 However, these can also be used to steal login information for email or social media accounts.

 15 security vendors flagged this file as malicious.

 SpyHunter Detects & Remove Trojan.Zbot

 File System Details

-Trojan.Zbot creates the following file(s):
+Trojan.Zbot may call the following URLs: